 - heavy lifting or straining

-- gastritis, which is an inflammation of the
+- gastritis, which is an inflammation of the lining of the stomach

-- a hiatal hernia, which occurs when part of your stomach pushes through part of your diaphragm
+- hiatal hernia, which occurs when part of your stomach pushes through part of your diaphragm

-Receiving cardiopulmonary resuscitation (CPR) can also lead to a
+Receiving cardiopulmonary resuscitation (CPR) can also lead to a tear of the esophagus.

-cases when tears of the esophagus produce only a small amount of bleeding and heal quickly without treatment.
+MWS doesn’t always produce symptoms.
+This is more common in mild cases when tears of the esophagus produce only a small amount of bleeding and heal quickly without treatment.